Agricultural Economics Ph.D. Program

 Successful completion of the preliminary examinations constitutes formal admission to candidacy for the Ph.D. degree.
 The preliminary examination consists of two parts: economic theory and the prospectus.
-An examination in microeconomic theory is administered by the Department of Economics (January and August).
-Students are encouraged to take this examination as soon as ECON 607 Price Theory has been completed.
+An examination in microeconomic theory is administered by the Department of Economics (June and August).
+Students are required to take this examination as soon as ECON 615, 606, 607, and 609 core courses are completed.
 The prospectus examination is administered by the Department of Agricultural Economics.
-The purpose of the examination is to check competency in the chosen field.
-To see more information on our Prelimary Exams, please visit the Preliminary Exams webpage.
+The purpose of the examination is to check competency in the chosen field and preparation for embarking on dissertation research.
+For details on upcoming exams, please contact Graduate Program Chair

 - MS - ECON 51100, ECON 51200; PhD - ECON 60600, ECON 60700, ECON 60900, and ECON 61500

 - MS – either STAT 51200 or AGEC 65000, plus AGEC 55200; For the Professional MS in International Agribusiness, AGEC 55200 and AGEC 65000 are required; PhD - ECON 67000, AGEC 65100, AGEC 65200, AGEC 65400 (2)

 - MS – the Professional MS in International Agribusiness has additional requirements, including AGEC 57100 (1 credit), AGEC 57200 (2 credits) AGEC 57300 (3 credits) and a Capstone Project.
 Check with the Graduate Coordinator for details; PhD - AGEC 62500 (3) or ECON 60800 (2) by permission

 - Use of course below the 500 level on a Plan of Study requires approval from the Graduate Committee.
 Written requests for approval should justify inclusion of these courses on a course by course basis.
 MGMT/OBHR course work must represent less than 50 percent of the credit hours on a Plan of Study.